 A terrifying golden radiation glow illuminated everything.
 I must admit to being too scarred to look back to see if the house was on fire.
 Quite literally, everything else was.
 The pottery burnt down as I watched, then that set fire to the kiln shed.

-When the pottery was well Alight.
-I decided that discretion was the better part for me to play, as the pottery was straight in line with my kiln-like ‘hide’.
+When the pottery was well alight.
+I decided that discretion was the better part of valor for me, as the pottery was straight in line with my kiln-like ‘hide’.
 I crawled out of my ‘kiln’, and made a run for the house, which was luckily still safe.
 I realised that the railway station was on fire in the roof.
 I used one of the spare hoses to put it out.

 I had set up 4 different Petrol powered high pressure fire fighting pumps.
 Two failed, because the inlet suction hose was made of poly pipe, and it melted.
 A hard lesson there. the best laid plans!